PhD programmes - Humanities

 Procedure

-The Administrative office (phd [at] sis.unitn.it) will send PhD students all details about their referees as well as the instructions on the submission via e-mail of the required documents: the dissertations (.pdf files) and a report on their activities during the Programme (PhD Completion Report).
-PhD students also have to send a hard copy of their dissertation to the referees (and to the supervisor) by courier.
+The supervisor will suggest some external experts to the PhD Programme Committee, who will then nominate two external referees.
+These referees will examine the dissertation before it is admitted to the final examination.
+The Administrative office (phd [at] sis.unitn.it) will send PhD students all the necessary details about their referees and provide instructions on how to submit the required documents, which include the dissertation (.pdf files) and a report on their activities during the Programme (PhD Completion Report).
+PhD students must also send a hard copy of their dissertation to the referees (and their supervisor) by courier.

-• MINOR Revision: admission of the student to the final examination/PhD defense
+- MINOR Revision: the student is eligible for the final examination/PhD defense.

-The PhD Programme Committee submits a proposal for a Final Examination Commission to the Rector, which may include the referees.
-The PhD candidates will receive an official notification letter by the Central PhD Office of the University (phd.office-cssh [at] unitn.it), with the composition of the Commission, date and room where the Examination will take place.
+Once both referees submit their evaluations, the Administrative office (phd [at] sis.unitn.it) will send the PhD student the reviews via email.
+The PhD Programme Committee will then submit a proposal for a Final Examination Commission to the Rector, which may include the referees.
+The Central PhD Office of the University (phd.office-cssh [at] unitn.it) will send an official notification letter to the PhD candidate, which will include the composition of the Commission, the date and room where the Examination will take place.

 Publication of the Dissertation

-Thesis in electronic format and the related disclaimer must be uploaded at least 10 days before the date set for the final examination.
+The dissertation in electronic format and the related disclaimer must be uploaded at least 10 days before the final examination date.

 Further information about the examination

-Dissertations are defended publicly; members of the Commission can participate via video conference.
-Final Examinations are individual and candidate-specific; they are a true exam—i.e., substantive, not merely ceremonial.
-The Final Examinations last between 90 minutes and 3 hours.
-They take place in English.
-Exceptionally, by agreement of the candidate and all members of the Examination Commission, another language can be used additionally or alternatively.
+Dissertations are defended publicly, and members of the Commission can participate through video conference.
+Final Examinations are individual and specific to the candidate.
+They are a true exam, meaning that they are substantive and not just ceremonial.
+The Final Examinations typically last between 90 minutes and 3 hours and are conducted in English.
+However, in exceptional cases, by agreement of the candidate and all members of the Examination Commission, another language can be used.